The UK's third charity-aligned coffee of 2022 is our best yet. Introducing a team favourite — the DR Congo SOPACDI Women's Coffee Project.

 This year has been a year of charity-aligned coffees.
 With our International Women's Day and Surfaid campaigns, we joined our NZ and AU teams in celebrating several beautiful coffees, each with their own cause.

 This Coffee Galaxy is a chance for our team to collaborate with local artists for a coffee that's been a long-time UK team favourite.
-It’s our third year buying from SOPACDI and our second year buying from this women’s lot, and as always we're super impressed with the quality of these producers' work. £2 from every bag sold will be donated to the Panzi Foundation, with a final fundraising goal of £10,000.
+It’s our third year buying from SOPACDI and our second year buying from this women’s lot, and as always we're super impressed with the quality of these producers' work. £2 from every bag sold will be donated to the Panzi Foundation.

 Who are the Panzi Foundation and why are we partnering with them?